I made an assertion on Facebook, forgetting to use scare quotes and I’ve been asked to elaborate.

 Where are the symptoms for his alleged ‘schizophrenia’?

 Read the manifesto.
-It is comprised of a ‘theoretical’ part in which Marx exposes his view on what had happened until his days and a ‘to do’ part which contains his ideas about what people should do from there on.
-I find it extremely baffling that a person who gathered such a complex understanding about a certain situation can come up with such completely erroneous ideas about how to proceed from there on.
+It is comprised of a ‘theoretical’ part in which Marx exposes his view on what had happened until his days and a ‘to do’ part which contains his ideas about what people should have done from there on.
+I find it extremely baffling that a person who gathered such a complex understanding about a certain situation could come up with such completely erroneous ideas about how to proceed from there on.

 Quite a lot of people entertain the notion that Marx was right only Lenin got it wrong and hence the failure of Russian/European communism.

 No!
 Marx was right only when he described and explained what had happened.
 What he had said about the ‘conquest of political power by the proletariat’ was plain wrong.
 There is no such thing as a ‘good’ or ‘right’ dictatorship, no matter how dialectical it pretends to be.

 You see, bona fide dialectics means people freely, but considerately, contradicting each-other, not submissively caving in to peer pressure or crushing authority.